 Rain chains are relatively easy to install and don't require much time.
 Most rain chains are installed by simply hanging them in the place of the downspout being replaced.
 However, it is important to take into consideration the location of the rain chain.
-As mentioned earlier, rain chains should be not be installed near doors, windows or walkways.
+As mentioned earlier, rain chains should not be installed near doors, windows, or walkways.
 Also, for use in a rainwater harvesting system, they should be installed where they can be easily linked to the rain barrel or storage tank.
 It is important for the rain chain to sit inside the barrel or cistern to maximize efficiency.
-You can choose to add a leaf filter to capture and hold leaves allowing only water to flow down the rain chain.
+You can choose to add a leaf filter to capture and hold leaves, allowing only water to flow down the rain chain.

 - Decide where the rain chain will be hung.
 It is practical to pick a location where a downspout already exists and remove the downspout.

-- Most rain chains come with a gutter clip or gutter installer that will be placed where the downspout connected to the gutter.
+- Most rain chains come with a gutter clip or gutter installer that will be placed where the downspout is connected to the gutter.

 - Place the rain barrel directly underneath the gutter installer to determine how long the rain chain should be.